 Asian Chicken Sriracha Bowl has the flavors of the Orient, with sesame, garlic, ginger and spices.
 Juicy grilled chicken and blanched broccoli makes it a no guilt dinner with a ton of flavor.

 My husband’s two favorite types of cuisines are Asian and Mexican.
 He could literally eat anything Asian or anything Mexican, 3 meals a day, 7 days a week and not grow tired of them.
 Since he will be hitting the road for work for an extended amount of time and because I am such a wonderful wife (insert facetious tone), I am trying to spoil him with with as many of his favorites as time allows.
 The first up on deck this week was this Asian Chicken Bowl.
 I knew I did well because he gave me a thumbs up two bites into his dinner.
 When my husband responds this quickly, I have a home run.
-When he takes 5 minutes to respond to my question of “how do you like it”, you know his wheels are turning of how not to hurt my feelings and I better rethink my creation.

 What gave this Asian Chicken Sriracha Bowl the YUM factor was definitely the juicy grilled chicken thighs.
 Before I marinated the thighs, I placed them between two pieces of wax paper and then gave the thicker parts a good pounding.
 It was better than a punching bag for stess relief.